manypossibles/designops/README.md

 Development is bootstrapped with Create React App.

-The project is set within the context of VisitDenmark, looking to exploit the numerouse potential for exploration within Denmark for turists to discover.
+The project is set within the context of VisitDenmark, looking to better present the numerous attractive destinations within Denmark for turists to discover and explore.

 ## Data From GuideDanmark's opendata.dk